nabinkhadka/simple-flask-socket/README.md

 # Flask Sockets

 Getting started with flask sockets can be very hectic especially with very clumsy demos available in the internet.
 I struggled very much to find a very basic working version of it.
 I have posted here a simple example to let you understand the very basics of socket in flask application.
-I have added necessary comments to make thing clear here.
+I have added necessary comments to make things clearer here.

   - Uses flask_socketio for serverside and socket.io.min.js for client side